 Portland’s Public Menorah at Pioneer Courthouse Square

 Chabad of Oregon will light Portland’s Public Hanukkah menorah at Pioneer Courthouse Square.
-On the first night, Sunday, December 18, there will be live music, Chanukah foods, dignitaries and festivities to kick off the eight nights of Chanukah.
+For the first time, this year, organizers aim to have 1,800 attendees, lighting 1,800 Chanukah candles and joining together to sing, “Maoz Tzur Yeshuati,” or “O mighty stronghold of my salvation.”
+There will also be live music, tasty foods, dignitaries and festivities to kick off the eight nights of Chanukah.

 Where: Pioneer Courthouse Square